 Non-food item tracking system (NTS)

 While LMMS, focuses on the “last mile” the focus of NTS is the other end of the supply chain, ensuring efficiencies through real-time information of procurement, logistics and warehousing.
-Through NTS, World Vision staff are able to monitor the entire journey of items from procurement through to dispatch.
+Through NTS, our staff are able to monitor the entire journey of items from procurement through to dispatch.
 The system was piloted in the response to Typhoon Haiyan in the Philippines allowing challenges to be identified and managed.
-It has since been fully deployed in World Vision’s response to the May 2015 earthquake in Nepal.
+It has since been fully deployed in our response to the May 2015 earthquake in Nepal.